-1. Overview 4 hours
+1. Overview

 - Introduction to Micro and Macro Economics

-- Key principles in economics
+- · Key principles in economics

 - India as a Mixed Economy

-- 2. Micro-Economics 12 hours
+2. Micro-Economics

 - · Basic Elements of Supply and Demand

-- Elasticity and Applications
+- · Elasticity and Applications

-- Analysis of Perfect, Monopolistic, Oligopoly and Monopoly Markets
+- · Analysis of Perfect, Monopolistic, Oligopoly and Monopoly Markets

-- · Markets and Pricing strategies
+- Markets and Pricing strategies

-- Analysis of Costs
+- · Analysis of Costs

-- 3. Macro-Economics 8 hours
+Macro-economics

-- Overview of Macroeconomics

-- Monetary and Fiscal Policies and their impact on the economy

-- Fiscal and Monetary Policies interaction

-- Inflation and Inflation Targeting in India

-- Introduction to Balance of Payments, its components; Deficit vs. Surplus in BoP

-- Efficiency vs. Equality: The Trade-off
+- Overview of Macroeconomics - · Monetary and Fiscal Policies and their impact on the economy - · Fiscal and Monetary Policies interaction - · Inflation and Inflation Targeting in India - Introduction to Balance of Payments, its components; Deficit vs. Surplus in BoP - · Efficiency vs. Equality: The Trade-off

-- 4. Indian Antecedents to Modern Economic Thought 4 hours
+4. Indian Antecedents to Modern Economic Thought

-- Economic Thought and Policies in ancient Indian texts and Kautilya's Arthashastra

-- Economic guidelines from the sayings of Sri Sathya Sai Baba
+- Economic Thought and Policies in ancient Indian texts and Kautilya's Arthashastra - · Economic guidelines from the sayings of Sri Sathya Sal Baba

-- 5. India as a modern welfare state and the role of corporations 2 hours
+5. India as a modern welfare state and the role of corporations

-- 6. Social Cost Benefit Analysis 2 hours
+6. Social - Cost Benefit Analysis

-- 7. Case Studies and Exercises 7 hours
+7. Case Studies and Exercises